abdulvasay-234/abdulvasay-234/README.md

 ## About:
 - 🔭 I’m currently working on **Documentation**

-- 🌱 I’m currently learning **Business Writing, Introduction to Data Engineer**
+- 🌱 I’m currently learning **Business Writing, Introduction to Databases**

 - 💬 Talks about **Open-source and Technology**